-- 1. Each banner should illustrate a phase of 4-H work which is being practiced by boys and girls in 4-H or promote 4-H generally. - 2.
+- 1. Each banner should illustrate a phase of 4-H and FFA work which is being practiced by members in 4-H/FFA or promotes the specific program in general. - 2.
 Banners are a two dimensional display, depicting one idea. - 3.
 Dimensions are to be no less than 12 or no more than 16 square feet, with no side less than 3 feet. - 4.
 Banners should be made of materials that permit the banner to be folded or rolled without damaging the display.
 Three dimensional objects may not be attached to the banner. - 5.
 A label is to be attached to the front lower left-hand corner of the banner (as you face it) giving the name of the club and county.
-Names of 4-H'ers is optional.
+Names of club/chapter members is optional.
 Waterproof ink prevents smearing and is recommended for the label.
 Letters should be 2" in height. - 6.
 Banners must be hung on a rod strong enough to support the banner.
 On each end of the dowel rod, there must be a chain six inches long.
 On the other end of the six inche chain attach an "S" hook which will permit the banner to be suspended by the chains on the wire in the Exhibit Building.
-Banners mounted any other way risk not being displayed due to technical problems.

-- 7. 4-H exhibitors (individual or group) should avoid using copyrighted materials whenever possible by originating his/her own work.
+Banners mounted any other way risk not being displayed due to technical problems. - 7.
+4-H/FFA exhibitors (individual or group) should avoid using copyrighted materials whenever possible by originating his/her own work.
 Copyrighted and/or trademarked materials utilized in banners, displays, demonstrations, posters or other activities for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed or receive ribbons or premium. - 8.
-Basis of evaluation
+Basis of evaluation a.
+Presents suggestion or striking facts that are simple in form and quickly grasped, or